-Today, launching an ecommerce has become easier.
-In fact there have already emerged companies offering complete packages of e-commerce software, allowing you to choose a trade name, buy a domain and set a theme and have a website up and running in no time.
+Today, launching an eCommerce has become easier.
+In fact, there have already emerged companies offering complete packages of e-commerce software, allowing you to choose a trading name, buy a domain and set a theme and have a website up and running in no time.

 But not everything is that easy.
-If you’re working on an ecommerce site, you probably know that many challenges involved, including website building.
+If you’re working on an eCommerce site, you probably know that many challenges involved, including website development.
 If you want to accomplish this task or are just looking for ways to improve your site, here are some key strategies that you can’t miss:

 Tip #1.
 Determine your e-commerce business goal